afds-bl/chensus/README.md

 # License

 Distributed under the GPL-3 License.
-See `COPYING` for more information.
+See `LICENSE` for more information.

 # Contact